 Sunrise in Johannesburg

-South Africa calls itself the Rainbow Nation, in reference to its ethnic and cultural diversity.
-Until the end of the apartheid regime in 1994, South Africa had been shunned by the international community for a long time due to its systematic racist repression of the majority population.
+Archbishop Desmond Tutu, the human rights activist and Nobel Peace laureate, coined the term “rainbow nation” for South Africa, as an expression of appreciation of his country's ethnic and cultural diversity.
+Until the end of the apartheid regime in 1994, South Africa had been isolated by the international community for a long time due to its systematic racist repression of the majority population.
 The impact of that period can still be felt today.

 Straight to